syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 Congratulations!
 You have now not only identified how to detect a delete, but actually written a basic delete implementation.

-While none of these implementations are robust enough for production use, you are well on your way to being able to create an operator with real value to your team.
+While many of these implementations are not robust enough for heavy production use, you are well on your way to being able to create an operator with real value to your team.

+If you still have time, continue to the next two sections for deployment and testing.